Sequoia Capital

 Seed Round in 2021

-Expectful is a digital health and wellness platform focused on supporting women throughout their reproductive journey, specifically before, during, and after pregnancy.
-The app offers a range of resources, including guided meditations, mindfulness exercises, and expert advice tailored to the needs of expectant and new mothers.
-By providing a non-pharmacologic and accessible solution, Expectful aims to alleviate prenatal and postpartum stress, ultimately enhancing maternal and infant health outcomes.
-Its research-backed approach ensures that users receive effective tools to navigate the mental and emotional challenges associated with pregnancy and early motherhood.
+Expectful is a digital health and wellness platform focused on supporting women throughout their reproductive journey, including preconception, pregnancy, and postpartum stages.
+The platform offers a range of resources such as guided meditations, mindfulness exercises, and expert advice tailored to the unique needs of expectant and new mothers.
+By providing a non-pharmacologic and accessible approach to mental health, Expectful aims to reduce prenatal and postpartum stress, enhancing the overall well-being of both mothers and infants.
+The app is designed to make meditation easy and effective, helping users navigate the physical, mental, and emotional challenges associated with motherhood.

 ActionIQ